github/task_list/README.md

 Ruby unit tests can be run with `rake test`.

-Functional tests are more for manual testing in the browser.
+Functional tests are useful for manual testing in the browser.
 To run, install the necessary components with `script/bootstrap` then run the server:

 ```